mreza0100/mamzi.net.github.io/pages/universe/god.md

 God to him, is the creator of everything.
 God is the cause of everything.
 God is the essence of everything.
-God is the reason that cause and affect is possible and whats controlling it in the direction it goes.
+God is the reason that cause and affect
+God is what makes existence possible
+God is what sits between cause and affect and makes it possible

 - What is controlling your heart to beat?
      - It's a complex great number of cause and affect that makes it beat.